Altinn/altinn-studio-docs/content/app/guides/multi-app-solution/instructions/_index.en.md

 ### Functional Prerequisites

 1. The app developer must have access to create, develop and deploy applications owned by an organization.
-2. Existing basic Altinn form where the content of the data model is assessed against the intended data flow between application A and application B.
+2. An existing Altinn form (application A) where the data that is intended forwarded to application B is identified.
 3. It should be clear who the instance owners are, meaning what roles and access they acquire.

-Does the end user of application A have the required roles or delegated accesses to instantiate application B on behalf of the intended recipient?

-- If yes, no maskinporten integration is required.
-- If no, maskinporten integration is required in order for the application to impersonate the app owner, with rights to instantiate on behalf of all parties,

 ### Technical Prerequisites